By Michael Meyer

 Machines can be effectively trained to pattern-match and find the most important data.
 Machine learning with data intelligence can save a data curator and their organization a tremendous amount of time.
 It is essential to be able to find the same data elements and provide the business metadata once.
 Machines can then automate the process to update all of the other elements.

 The key to creating context is to document the data effectively and provide the most useful information possible to enable appropriate use.
 This is not just about documenting technical information (e.g., columns, labels, tables), but actually creating context that helps people understand how they should use the information.
-In addition, having the ability to create a cross reference of related articles of infomation enhances the overall understanding of the data.
+In addition, having the ability to create a cross reference of related articles of information enhances the overall understanding of the data.

 There may be hundreds of different uses and definitions for one data source.
 For example, when defining what constitutes a “U.S. state” — the shipping department might not include Hawaii because it’s a shipping exception.
 But the finance department would include it in a list of states as a revenue source.